dwyl/book/src/tidy/01-setup.md

 > are there to avoid adding bloat to our app.
 > We don't need to send `email`,
 > have a fancy `dashboard` or `translation` in this `demo`.
-> All these _advanced_ features are all covered in depth later.
+> All these _advanced_ features are all covered in other chapters.

 ## 2. Setup Coverage